 Figure 2.
 Robert Murphy knee injury (source: heraldsun.com.au)

-• Poor quadriceps/hamstring muscle balance: Studies show when athletes have weaker hamstrings in relation to their quadriceps they exhibit a higher risk of ACL injury (1, 2).
+- Poor quadriceps/hamstring muscle balance – Studies show when athletes have weaker hamstrings in relation to their quadriceps they exhibit a higher risk of ACL injury (1, 2).

-• Knee control when moving is shown as a significant risk factor for ACL injury, particularly movement of the knee inwards with or without rotation inwards (2).
+- Knee control when moving is shown as a significant risk factor for ACL injury, particularly movement of the knee inwards with or without rotation inwards (2).

-• Hip muscle strength and control affects knee control (see above), with studies showing reduced activation of some hip muscles alters control and increases ACL injury risk (1, 3).
+- Hip muscle strength and control affects knee control (see above), with studies showing reduced activation of some hip muscles alters control and increases ACL injury risk (1, 3).

-• Knee proprioception describes the knee balance and awareness.
+- Knee proprioception describes the knee balance and awareness.
 When this is reduced or impaired for a variety of reasons, this can increase ACL risk (3).

-• Jumping/landing control: Studies show that knee and foot position when landing in particular can affect ACL injury risk (2).
+- Jumping/landing control – Studies show that knee and foot position when landing in particular can affect ACL injury risk (2).

-• Anterior knee/patellar pain: Evidence shows that pain around the anterior knee (e.g. patellofemoral pain) increases the risk of ACL injury (4).
+- Anterior knee/patellar pain – Evidence shows that pain around the anterior knee (e.g. patellofemoral pain) increases the risk of ACL injury (4).

 Figure 3.
 ACL risk factors.

 This list is in no way exhaustive; however, these are a number of the key factors which could amplify an individual’s risk of suffering an ACL injury.

-Written by Ky Wynne, Physiotherapist
+Written by Ky Wynn, Physiotherapist